Copperhead Copper Plant

 This impressive variety displays densely arranged, large glossy leaves in shades of copper, salmon red, and burgundy with dark bronze highlights; a stunning accent for the garden or patio containers

-Copperhead Copper Plant's attractive large serrated heart-shaped leaves emerge coppery-bronze in spring, turning salmon in color with showy burgundy variegation and tinges of dark brown the rest of the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Copperhead Copper Plant's attractive large serrated heart-shaped leaves emerge coppery-bronze in spring, turning salmon in color with showy burgundy variegation and tinges of dark brown the rest of the year on a plant with an upright spreading habit of growth.

 Copperhead Copper Plant is a multi-stemmed annual with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.